-This also goes for e.g. pavement of city streets, and in particular about wear patterns on surviving shoes, as mentioned in the text.
+This also goes for e.g. pavement of city streets, and in particular for wear patterns on surviving shoes, as mentioned in the text.
 This is not to say that according evidence does not exist.
 Dr Volken may well be right after all.
-She points to some fellow scholars' work regarding these issues, yet I have not come around to go through all the papers listed in the foot notes (particularly because Dr Volken fails to provide exact page numbers, which does not really help).
+She points to some fellow scholars' work regarding these issues, yet I have not come around to go through all the papers and books listed in the foot notes (particularly because Dr Volken fails to provide exact page numbers, which does not really help).

-The gait issue aside, the paper is most valuable for practitioners of armoured combat and armour enthusiasts in general, as there is not much on arming shoes out there.
+The gait issue aside, Dr Volken's paper is most valuable for practitioners of armoured combat and armour enthusiasts in general, as there is not much on arming shoes out there.

 I will turn my attention to this fascinating subject again, because it will be covered in my Book of Sword & Shield anyway.
-But right now, I am covering other aspects of body mechnics, such as hand positions and gripping methods.
-Once I have re-assessed the gait issue, I will write an according text and provide an up-dated version.
+Right now, I am exploring aspects of fine motor skills, such as hand positions and gripping methods.
+Once I have re-visited the gait issue, I will shoot an according video and provide an up-dated version.